pywind/codeart-extension/CONTRIBUTING.md

 4. **Moral Rights:**

-   - To the fullest extent permitted under applicable law, I waive all moral rights in my Contributions in favor of Flexpilot.
+   - To the fullest extent permitted under applicable law, I waive all moral rights in my Contributions in favor of CodeArt.

 5. **Third Party Rights:**